TonyFlury/QuoraChallenge/docs/QuoraChallengeFramework.rst

 Overview
 --------

-The quorachallenge module is a framework to assist developers to are taking part in the Quora Python challenges which will posted ocassionally in  `Python Beginners`_ or `Python Programmers`_ `Quora`_ spaces.
+The quorachallenge module is a framework to assist developers to are taking part in the Quora Python challenges which will posted ocassionally in  `Python Beginners`_ or `Python Programming`_ `Quora`_ spaces.
 The challenges will all require the implementation of a Python function which will meet the specific interface and functionality as required.

 The framework provides: